Midwest Road Trips

 Saturday

-Oklahoma City offers several museums to explore, many focusing on the culture of the region.
-Visting one of its museums is a must for an Oklahoma City Weekend Itinerary.
+Oklahoma City offers several museums to explore, many focusing on the region’s culture.
+Visiting one of its museums is a must for an Oklahoma City Weekend Itinerary.

 National Cowboy and Western Heritage Museum

-As a museum dedicated to the art and culture of the cowboy, visitors will find art galleries displaying sculpture and western landscape art.
-Additionally, there are rodeo displays, like the cowboy boot display along snippets of a thousand different types of barbed wire.
-In the garden, visitors will find a graveyard with notable Oklahoma rodeo animal.
+As a museum dedicated to the art and culture of the cowboy, visitors will find art galleries displaying sculpture and Western landscape art.
+Additionally, there are rodeo displays, like the cowboy boot display, along with snippets of a thousand different types of barbed wire.
+Visitors will find a graveyard with notable Oklahoma rodeo animal in the garden.

 Located at 1700 Northeast 63rd St. Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday noon to 5 p.m.
 Adult admission is $15, students are $10 and kids 6 to 12 are $5.